malgrieve/Lumore/Lumore/People/Profiles/profiles.md

 __Filibuster Pirates Captain__
 : Captain Dierge, Captain Killer ()
 > Dierge is the Captain of the Filibister Pirates.
 Originally, his life has always been that of a pirate as his father was the firdt captain of the infamous Redbaan pirates.
-His workd changed when his uncle, Southerland, betrayed hus brother and took over the group.
-Now on a revenge path Dierge went from being a pirate to hunting them.
+His whole world changed when his uncle, Southerland, betrayed his brother and took over the crew.
+Now on a revenge path, Dierge went from being a pirate to hunting them.

 __Xoul's Guildmaster__
 : Bayson Cross, White Death ()
->
+> Infamous bounty hunter that operates in the Lostlands.
+He was once a content priest named Lyle, living out his life with his lover, a nun named Meielie.
+That came crashing down when a

 __ARX's Leader__
 : Malgrieve, Light of Retribution ()